21 Benefits of olive oil for health

 5) Pomace olive oil:

-Pomace olive oil is the residue and remains of olive oil when all olive (extra virgin and virgin olive oil) are extracted from the pulp.
+Pomace olive oil is the residue and remains of olive oil when all olives (extra virgin and virgin olive oil) are extracted from the pulp.

 Uses:

-As it has no nutritional value so it is used for cooking and also it is blended with other types of olive oil for beneficial use.
+As it has no nutritional value, it is used for cooking and blended with other types of olive oil for beneficial purposes.

 Benefits of olive oil: